Charles W. Thomas (psychologist): Scholarship

+Publications and Presentations

 "Boys No More"

 In October 1968, Thomas published a paper titled "Boys No More: Some Social Psychological Aspects of the New Black Ethic."
 Thomas started this article by noting that people oftentimes will use others to help themselves.
 These people would classify others as inferior and, in doing so, they would be able to remain in a position of power and influence.
 Thomas recorded that society managed to keep racial groups within a subordinate role for a long time, including in such institutions as formal education.

 In this article, Thomas penned that Black people should be able to do things they want without shame.
 This included wearing a natural hairstyle or wearing clothes that are recognized as traditionally African American.
 Most importantly, Thomas wanted people to be confident in being able to achieve their goals.

 Thomas stated that Black mobilization was the best chance to have more freedom and justice for the Black community.
 Black mobilization involved having people willing to say that they are proud of being Black.
 Black mobilization also meant unifying the Black community.
 Thomas ended his article by relaying that now is a time for being proactive rather than sitting back and hoping change happens.

+"Blackness as a Personality Construct"

+On April 15, 1973, Thomas presented to the XIVth International Congress of Psychology.
+In this presentation, he proposed that social climates and oppression can influence the development of personality.
+Therefore, people who are Black are bound to have different coping skills and social behaviors.
+He believed that political choices and freedoms can allow psychological freedom.
+Thomas purported that people's social roles and activities will influence their self-expression, social adaptation, and therefore their personality.
+He believed that assumptions on behavior would make more sense and be more predictable if one takes into account the political climate and society the person is involved in.